sidhingo/sidhingo/README.md

 ## How I work

 Every project starts with a question people argue about informally and builds a structured, data-driven answer.
-The domain varies — private equity, sports, pop culture, macroeconomics — but the pattern is the same: take something that's usually haphazard and make it measurable.
+The domain varies across private equity, sports, pop culture, macroeconomics, etc. but the pattern is the same: take something that's usually haphazard and make it measurable.

 Building in React, TypeScript, and Tailwind.
 Data in Supabase and static JSON.
 Deploying in Vercel.